 Israel will develop anti-artillery and tunnel-detection technology to insure that the quarantine is hermetic.
 (The Economist)

-8 Responses to “Word of the Day: Hermetic”
+8 thoughts on “Word of the Day: Hermetic”

 All this time I’ve been reading your DailyBlogTips, I just realized you have DailyWritingTips too.
 Oh well!
 At least I found it!
 This is a great resource!
 “Either write something worth reading or do something worth writing. -Benjamin Franklin”